SoapCode/UCompile/README.md

 So basically what happens here - your code gets wrapped in a method and a class, then this class is compiled and instance of this placeholder class is returned by CompileCode as interface object.
 Then method containing our code, called Execute, is invoked, and thats how our code gets executed.
 Try it, and you'll see a cube appear!

 This way you can interact with your Unity scene via code while it's running.
-If you want some kind of REPL console functionality in your scene, and you don't need to dynamically add more functionality, by compiling classes, thats could be all you need from UCompile.
+If you want some kind of REPL console functionality in your scene, and you don't need to dynamically add more functionality, by compiling classes, that's could be all you need from UCompile.
 But we can do more.

 **2. Class compilation.**